yuzono/anime-extensions/src/en/hanime/docs/SIGNATURE.md

 This documentation is based on reverse engineering efforts and may change as the hanime.tv API evolves.
 The sign.bin endpoint and signature format should be monitored for changes.

 **Key Discovery:** The same key used for API authentication (`0123456701234567`) is also used for AES-128 encryption of video segments in HLS streams.

+**Algorithm Status:** The signature algorithm is definitively NOT plain HMAC-SHA256.
+All standard HMAC/SHA-256 constructions were tested and none matched the WASM output.
+The WASM binary must be extracted (likely from `hanime-cdn.com/vhtv2/*.js` bundles) and disassembled (using `wasm2wat`) to determine the actual algorithm.
+Function B (wasm-function[535]) is the signature writer, and its callees must be analyzed.